JuliaCI/PkgTemplates.jl/README.md

 ## Contributing

 Issues and pull requests are welcome!
+New contributors should make sure to read the [ColPrac Contributor Guide](https://github.com/SciML/ColPrac).
-For some more specific tips, see the developer documentation.
+For some more PkgTemplates-specific tips, see the developer documentation.